skamprogiannis/env-script-generator/README.md

 # env-script-generator

 **Generate personalized development environment setup scripts** for git, VS Code, and keyboard shortcuts.
-This tool makes it easy for zone01 piscine candidates to bootstrap their environment on Linux machines with minimal manual configuration.
+This tool makes it easy for zone01 candidates to bootstrap their environment on Linux machines with minimal manual configuration.

 ---